artefactual/archivematica-docs/admin-manual/installation/installation.rst

 by your system.
 Exact procedures for updating will depend on your local installation.
 At a minimum you should make backups of:

-* The Storage Service sqlite database
+* The Storage Service SQLite (or MySQL) database
-* The dashboard mysql database
+* The dashboard MySQL database

 A simple example of backing up these two databases: